 All homes must have a safe water supply and a system for proper disposal of sewage and wastewater.
 Some people in San Mateo County live in areas that do not have a community water supply or a municipal sewer system.
 If you live in one of these areas, you must install your own water and sewer systems.

 The goal of the Land Use Program is to help people who live in these areas with these water supplies or sewage disposal systems.
 Inspection staff also certify septic system installers and percolation testers.

-A revised was approved by the County Board of Supervisors, and was effective on February 4, 2016.
-Our Onsite Systems Manual (OSM) is the implementation manual for the new OWTS Ordinance.
+The current was approved by the County Board of Supervisors and was effective on February 4, 2016.
+Our Onsite Systems Manual (OSM) (May 11, 2016) is the implementation manual for the new OWTS Ordinance.
 The Ordinance and OSM are designed to comply with recent State OWTS Policy.
-The OSM was updated May 11, 2016, base on the first 4 months of use of the January version, using feedback from Environmental Health staff, consultants/designers, contractors, and planning and building department staff.
-Please ensure you are using the May 2016 version of the OSM.

 Individual Sewage Disposal Systems

 If you live in an area of San Mateo County that does not have a municipal sewer system, you must dispose of sewage and wastewater on your own property.
 In San Mateo County, the only approved system is a septic system.
 In a septic system, wastewater goes into a large underground tank.
 Pumping removes the solids in the tank.
 The liquid in the tank flows into the ground through a system of underground pipe and gravel.
 Over time, as the liquid soaks into the ground, organisms that live in the ground and in the sewage eat the organic materials and the harmful bacteria die.

 Inspection staff will observe and approve the work when you need to install, repair, alter or destroy an individual sewage disposal system.

 - reviewing the proposed location for the system;